MORE-EU/more-edge-analytics/README.md

 **2. Parameter file**:

 &emsp; User can set the arguments for our techniques via parameter file.
+The first line should contain the number of the queries (numOfqueries).
 With more details, the parameters are:

 * **updatedwindowminute** : this variable defines the update frequency of the update window in minutes

 * **slidingWindowSize** : this variable defines the size of the sliding window

-* **timestamp** : this variable is responsible about the value of the timestamp, corresponding to the start time of the query

-* **databaseTableName**: this variable defines the name of the table in the ModelarDB, that the data are stored

-* **variableName**:  this variable defines the name of the attribute, where the aggregate functions will be applied

-* **countThreashold**: this variable defines the threshold for the COUNT query

-* **executionQuery**: This variable defines the type of the execution query.
-The choices are min, max, avg and coun
+* **executionQuery**: This variable defines the execution query.
+Depending user choice about having or not a threshold, we have two different templates to write a query: variavbleName,operator,comparison,threshold or variavbleName,operator.
+For example, the query that finds the minimum values of rotor speed that are smaller than 50, it will be written: rotor speed,min,<,200.
+If we have the same query without the threshold, the query will be rotor speed, min.
+In case of conjunctive queries, we separate the queries using ‘&&’ as a separator.
+For example, the query that finds the minimum value of rotor speed is bigger than 20 and the average wind speed is smaller than 50, it will be written: rotor speed,min,<,200 && wind speed,avg,<,50.

+ There is an example of how the parameter file should be formatted within the project.

  ---

  **3. Run**:

 &emsp; After downloading the source code and have prepared your parameter file, you are ready to execute the code.
 The module is a maven java project, so the user must navigate to the folder more-edge-analytics/LightWeigtAnalytics to use the maven commands.
 Maven command for module execution:

-* **mvn compile** : It compiles the source code, converts the .java files to .class and stores the classes in target/classes folder.
-It is necessary to execute this command to continue the process.
-* **mvn install** :This step installs the packaged code to the local Maven repository.
-This command is optional.
+* **mvn install** :This command will compile, test and package your Java project and even install your built .jar file into your local Maven repository.
-* **mvn exec:java -Dexec.mainClass=com.project.LightWeightAnalytics.App -Dexec.args="path of the parameter file"** : Command for the execution
+* **java -jar target/LightWeightAnalytics-final.jar path of the parameter and file the number of threads (with space between them)** : Command for the execution
+* ** mvn clean** : it deletes all previously compiled Java .class files and resources (like. properties) in your project.
+Your build will start from a clean slate.